 My long-term goals are to practice pediatric dentistry in an underserved community, provide pro-bono services to refugee patients, and acquire a level of experience and expertise; ultimately benefits enabling me to an underserved community, to offer pro-bono services to refugee patients, and achieve a level of expertise and knowledge; ultimately benefits allowing me to both practice and teach.
 I have been the beneficiary of many excellent teachers and have always taken great interest in the techniques applied by the most effective of them.
 I noted that the best teachers have extensive technical knowledge, experience, personal warmth, and the ability to ‘infect’ others with their passion for their specialty.
 I hope to be equipped ultimately to emulate the best of my teachers and share the extensive experience, skills, and knowledge that I seek to acquire.
 As an immigrant, I am particularly aware of the need to be culturally aware and sensitive with patients.
 I have happily studied, worked, and socialized with people from many ethnic and social backgrounds.
 I like to acquire knowledge of other cultures and share an appreciation of my rich heritage.
 I have excellent fluency in English and Arabic.
 My spare time is spent mainly in physical pursuits especially hiking and swimming.

-To summarize: I have an excellent basic grounding in dentistry with a strong interest in innovative techniques and materials; I have an empathetic and friendly personality strongly suited to dealing with nervous patients, especially young ones; I have a passionate interest in helping all, and especially young children, to acquire and maintain effective oral and dental health regimes; I am a diligent, intelligent and enthusiastic student and team member who undertakes to apply himself fully to the program for his own benefit, that of his fellow students and for every one of my future patients.
+To summarize: I have an excellent basic grounding in dentistry with a strong interest in innovative techniques and materials; I have an empathetic and friendly personality strongly suited to dealing with nervous patients, especially young ones; I have a passionate interest in helping all, and especially young children, to acquire and maintain effective oral and dental health regimes; I am a diligent, intelligent and enthusiastic student and team member who undertakes to apply himself entirely to the program for his benefit, that of his fellow students and for every one of my future patients.

 I thank you for considering my application.